alexanTim/apartmentrental/README.md

 # to install vendor
 - composer install

-# the tables will created
+# the tables will be created
 - php artisan migrate

+# install modules
 - npm install

 # to serve